Azure/azure-functions-on-container-apps/samples/functionKeysWithStorageAccount/README.md

   --key-type hostKey
 ```

-### Step 2: Test the Endpoints
+### Step 4: Test the Endpoints

-Once you have the function keys, test both endpoints:
+Using the URLs from the function show command and the keys from the previous step, test your endpoints:

 **Test anonymous endpoint (no key required):**